Thesis defense by Piotr Bartochowski

 Summary:

-Chronic kidney disease (CKD) is characterized by a persistent reduction in renal function, accompanied by dysfunction of other organs.
-At the intestinal level, changes in the barrier and microbiota have been reported, which may contribute to disease progression through chronic inflammation of intestinal origin and the production of uremic toxins.
-In this context, the aim of this thesis is to identify changes in the intestinal barrier and microbiota during CKD.
+Chronic kidney disease (CKD) is characterized by a persistent reduction in kidney function accompanied by dysfunction in other organs.
+In the intestine, changes in the barrier and microbiota have been reported, which could contribute to the progression of the disease through chronic intestinal inflammation and the production of uremic toxins.
+In this context, the objective of this thesis is to identify changes in the intestinal barrier and microbiota during CRF.

-In a literature review, the suitability of animal models of CKD for the study of the gut-kidney axis was investigated.
-Rodent models of CKD allow us to study changes in the gut and in the metabolism of the gut microbiota, but changes in the composition of the microbiota are not reproduced.
-The main factors affecting gut microbiota are the method of CKD induction, the animal species and housing conditions.
-To improve the transposition of results to humans, it is preferable to use omnivorous species whose CKD has been surgically induced and which are housed separately under controlled conditions.
+In a literature review, the relevance of animal models of CRF for studying the gut-kidney axis was examined.
+Rodent models of CRF allow for the study of changes in the gut and gut microbiota metabolism, but changes in microbiota composition are not reproduced.
+The main factors affecting the gut microbiota are the method of inducing CRF, the animal species, and the housing conditions.
+To improve the transposition of results to humans, it is preferable to use omnivorous species in which CRF has been surgically induced and which are housed separately under controlled conditions.

-The second study focused on characterizing the intestinal barrier of the ileum and colon in a rat model of CKD with or without vascular calcification (VC), using histological and molecular methods.
-VC is a complication of CKD characterized by the accumulation of phosphate and calcium crystals in the smooth muscle cells of the arteries, inducing a loss of elasticity and contractility, which promotes cardiovascular disease.
-The main change observed in animals with CKD is a reduction in mucus production, which is greater in the presence of CVs.
-The presence of NLRP6, an important player in intestinal immunity, is reduced in the ileum of CKD animals with or without CV.
-NLRP6 gene expression is positively correlated with several gut genes related to tight junctions, immune response and the antioxidant system, and negatively correlated with renal fibrosis and plasma indoxyl sulfate levels.
-The concentration of this uremic toxin increases with CKD and is positively associated with CV and negatively with mucus production.
+The second study focused on characterizing the intestinal barrier of the ileum and colon in a model of CRF with or without vascular calcification (VC) in rats, using histological and molecular methods.
+VC is a complication of CRF characterized by the accumulation of phosphate and calcium crystals in the smooth muscle cells of the arteries, leading to a loss of elasticity and contractility, which promotes cardiovascular disease.
+The main change observed in animals with CRF is a reduction in mucus production, which is more pronounced in the presence of VC.
+The presence of NLRP6, an important player in intestinal immunity, is reduced in the ileum of animals with CRF with or without PC.
+NLRP6 gene expression is positively correlated with several intestinal genes related to tight junctions, immune response, and the antioxidant system, and negatively correlated with renal fibrosis and plasma indoxyl sulfate levels.
+The concentration of this uremic toxin increases with CRF and is positively associated with CV and negatively associated with mucus production.

-In conclusion, animal models of CKD are well suited to the study of disturbances of the gut-kidney axis.
+In conclusion, animal models of CKD are suitable for studying disturbances in the gut-kidney axis.
 For the first time, changes in the intestinal barrier in an animal model of CKD with CV have been reported.
-Reduced NLRP6 expression in the ileum suggests an important role in maintaining intestinal barrier homeostasis.
-A dysbiosis of the gut microbiota specific to CKD was not observed, but the study needs to be repeated with the inclusion of additional controls.
+The reduction in NLRP6 expression in the ileum suggests an important role in maintaining intestinal barrier homeostasis.
+No CKD-specific gut microbiota dysbiosis was observed, but the study needs to be repeated with the inclusion of additional controls.